sarefo/sarefo.github.io/DuoNat/tools/Claude files/Claude DuoNat Whitepaper.md

 ### Enter taxa dialog
 The user can currently input two taxa, which will be used in a new pair.
 Currently there's no server-side functionality, but when there is, those can also be stored for future use.
 Also, once taxon sets are implemented, the user will be able to input more than two taxa.
 Another idea is to only input one, and the app will create a taxon set from all the sister taxa at that level.

-### Select taxa dialog
+### Select taxon sets dialog
-Currently this displays a list of all taxon pairs, locally saved in a JSON file.
+Currently this displays a list of all taxon sets, locally saved in a JSON file.
 In future, this will be expanded, giving different ways to access taxon sets.

 ### Phylogeny dialog
 The phylogeny graph shows how the two active taxa are connected taxonomically.
 It's also a way to link to the iNaturalist taxon pages of the taxa in its entire hierarchy.